Gifts of Stock

 Gifts of long-term, highly appreciated securities are the most common type of outright property gift.
 Typically, individual stocks are given; however, bonds or mutual fund shares are also attractive gift options.
 Outright gifts of securities can be made quickly and these gifts let you do more with your gift because of the very attractive tax benefits.

 A charitable gift of securities is not considered a sale of the securities and does not generate any capital gains tax, no matter the amount of the gain.
-This is a valuable tax reward provided by Congress to encourage gifts of appreciated property.
-The result: a charitable deduction is allowed for profits that have never been taxed.
+This is a valuable tax incentive provided by Congress to encourage gifts of appreciated property.
+The result: a charitable deduction is allowed for capital gains that would have been taxed.
 And, if we sell the securities, we keep every penny of the proceeds since we are tax exempt.